gereeter/dither/README.md

 - The default, `plastic+triangle`, produces a very even fabric-like pattern, based on the suggestion in [The Unreasonable Effectiveness of Quasirandom Sequences](http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/).
 - For an old-school look, use `bayer256`, which implements the classic Bayer matrix ordered dithering on a large scale.
 Smaller Bayer matrices are available, but they can reduce quality for little gain.
 - For something approximating halftoning, use `dot8`, which deliberately groups colors together into larger artifacts.
 This was mostly intended for debugging, and so its quality isn't ideal for producing that look.
+- For a mottled look, consider using `random`, which uses actual pseudorandomness instead of quasirandomness to select between palette colors.
+It is very hard to control, but running it multiple times can give several options to choose between.

+For manually editing the results or embedding in other formats, the `--summarize` option can give insight into the results of dithering.
+For example, to get a distribution of colors useful for representing a single color, using a solid color image as input with `--summarize` will print out exactly the mix of palette colors necessary to produce that color.
+(There may be a dedicated function for this added later.)